UPDATED SEPTEMBER 29, 2023

 It could take up a LOT of time

-If you’re a perfectionist who likes things to be just so, you could spend hours, days and weeks fiddling about with your design and words.
-I should know.
+If you’re a perfectionist who likes things to be just so, you could spend hours, days and weeks fiddling about with your DIY website design and words.
+I know I did.

 You’ll need to learn some SEO

 Search Engine Optimisation (SEO) is what will make your website show up on Google’s search results page.
 And this is how your ideal customers will find it.

 Without SEO, your website will miss out on organic search traffic and the business that comes from it.